ati07/backbone-experiment/Notes.md

 # CollectionIterator #

-  - Collection Iterator is a object as we can say it is a custom itrator of Backbone js.
+  - Collection Iterator is a object as we can say it is a custom iterator of Backbone js.
-  - It's itrating over the collections just like for loop in javscript
+  - It's iterating over the collections just like for loop in javscript

 ### $$iterator:
- - Symbolic representation of iterator, it's ensure that itarator is itarable itself or not.
+ - Symbolic representation of iterator, it's ensure that iterator is iterable itself or not.

 ### next method: